michaelrsweet/pappl/doc/pappl-body.md

 C99-compatible C compiler such as GCC or Clang, and the "pkg-config" utility are required along with the following support libraries:

-- Avahi 0.8 or later (most operating systems) or mDNSResponder (macOS and Windows) for mDNS/DNS-SD support
+- Avahi (0.8 or later) or mDNSResponder for mDNS/DNS-SD support
-- CUPS 2.2 or later for the CUPS libraries
+- CUPS (2.2 or later) or libcups (3.0 or later) for the CUPS libraries
-- GNU TLS 3.0 or later (except on macOS and Windows) for TLS support
+- GNU TLS (3.0 or later), LibreSSL (3.0 or later), or OpenSSL (1.1 or later) for TLS support
-- JPEGLIB 8 or later or libjpeg-turbo 2.0 or later for JPEG image support (optional for B&W printers)
+- JPEGLIB (8 or later) or libjpeg-turbo (2.0 or later) for JPEG image support (optional for B&W printers)
-- LIBPNG 1.6 or later for PNG image support (optional)
+- LIBPNG (1.6 or later) for PNG image support (optional)
 - LIBPAM for authentication support (optional)
-- LIBUSB 1.0 or later for USB printing support (optional)
+- LIBUSB (1.0 or later) for USB printing support (optional)
 - PAM for authentication support (optional)
-- ZLIB 1.1 or later for compression support
+- ZLIB (1.1 or later) for compression support

 Getting Prerequisites
 ---------------------

-CentOS 7/Fedora 22/RHEL 7:

-    sudo yum groupinstall 'Development Tools'
-    sudo yum install avahi-devel cups-devel gnutls-devel libjpeg-turbo-devel \
-        libpng-devel libusbx-devel pam-devel zlib-devel

-CentOS 8/Fedora 23+/RHEL 8:
+CentOS 8/Fedora 23+/RHEL 8+:

     sudo dnf groupinstall 'Development Tools'
-    sudo dnf install avahi-devel cups-devel gnutls-devel libjpeg-turbo-devel \
+    sudo dnf install avahi-devel cups-devel libjpeg-turbo-devel \
-        libpng-devel libusbx-devel pam-devel zlib-devel
+        libpng-devel libssl-devel libusbx-devel pam-devel zlib-devel

 Debian/Raspbian/Ubuntu:

     sudo apt-get install build-essential libavahi-client-dev libcups2-dev \
-        libcupsimage2-dev libgnutls28-dev libjpeg-dev libpam-dev libpng-dev \
+        libcupsimage2-dev libjpeg-dev libpam-dev libpng-dev libssl-dev \
         libusb-1.0-0-dev zlib1g-dev

 macOS (after installing Xcode from the AppStore):

-    (install brew if necessary)
+    (install brew if necessary from <https://brew.sh>)
     brew install libjpeg
     brew install libpng
     brew install libusb
+    brew install openssl@3

-or download, build, and install libjpeg, libpng, and libusb from source.
+or download, build, and install libjpeg, libpng, libusb, and OpenSSL from source.

 Windows (after installing Visual Studio 2019 or later) will automatically install the prerequisites via NuGet packages.